Energy comes from many sources, and to describe these sources we use two terms: renewable and non-renewable.

 Burning fossil fuels produces carbon dioxide – one of the greenhouse gases.
-Burning coal – one of the fossil fuels – produces not just carbon dioxide but also releases sulphur into the air, which increases air pollution.
+Burning coal – one of the fossil fuels – produces not just carbon dioxide but also releases sulfur into the air, which increases air pollution.

 Coal is a solid form fossil fuel that can be classed into three types: lignite, bituminous and anthracite.
-Lignite coal is found close to the Earth surface, making it easy to mine, but it has high sulphur content.
+Lignite coal is found close to the Earth surface, making it easy to mine, but it has high sulfur content.
 Bituminous coal is the most common coal we burn, and it is less polluting than lignite.
 Anthracite is the highest quality of coal – it is dark and shiny and found deeper in the Earth.